Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/network/nodes/firewall.rst

 - **Src IP and Dst IP**: Source and destination IP addresses.
 - **Src Wildcard and Dst** Wildcard: Wildcard masks for source and destination IP ranges.
 - **Src Port and Dst Port**: Source and destination ports.
-- **Hit Count**: The number of times the rule has been matched by traffic.
+- **Matched**: The number of times the rule has been matched by traffic.

 Example Output: